Tlingit Men in Regalia.

-The Tlingit tribe once controlled all the land that extends more than 500 miles from Yakutat Bay to the British Columbia border south of present-day Ketchikan, Alaska.
+The Tlingit peoples once controlled all the land extending more than 500 miles from Yakutat Bay to the British Columbia border, south of present-day Ketchikan, Alaska.
 Their name for themselves is Lingít, meaning “people of the tides.”

 The Tlingit, also spelled Tlinkit, speak the Tlingit language, a branch of the Na-Dene language family.
-The language appears to have spread northward from the Ketchikan–Saxman area towards the Chilkat region.
-The language shared features with the Eyak language found around the Copper River Delta and Tongass Tlingit, near the Portland Canal.
+Some historians allege the language appears to have spread northward from the Ketchikan–Saxman area towards the Chilkat region.
+The language shares features with the Eyak language, found around the Copper River Delta, and with Tongass Tlingit, near the Portland Canal.

 The Tlingit have a matrilineal kinship system, with children considered born into the mother’s clan and property and hereditary roles passing through the mother’s line.
 Their society included slaves and performed the potlatch ceremony, in which possessions were given away or destroyed, to display wealth and generosity and enhance prestige.
 In war, the Tlingits used wooden slat armor and masks to terrorize their enemies.
 The Tlingit fought the Russians many times and sacked their greatest fort on Baraxou Island.

-Today, the Yakutat Tlingit Tribe is a federally recognized Indian tribe in Yakutat, Alaska, with over 450 tribal members.
-An inland group known as the Inland Tlingit inhabits the far northwestern part of the province of British Columbia and the southern Yukon in Canada.
+Today, the Yakutat Tlingit Clan is a federally recognized Indian tribe in Yakutat, Alaska, with over 450 tribal members.
+An inland group known as the Inland Tlingit inhabits the far northwestern part of British Columbia and the southern Yukon in Canada.

 Also See: